 - Thawing and Reheating: When you're ready to enjoy the frozen French toast casserole, you can either thaw it in the refrigerator overnight or reheat it directly from frozen.
 To reheat, you can use an oven or toaster oven to warm it at a low temperature until it's heated through.

 Keep in mind that the texture of the French toast casserole might change slightly after freezing and reheating, but it should still be delicious and satisfying.
 It's a convenient option for a quick and easy breakfast or brunch, even on busy days.

 - Grease a 9x13" casserole dish.

-- Slice the bread into 1" cubes and place in the prepared dish.
-Sprinkle with the blueberries.
+- Slice the bread into 1" cubes and place them in the prepared dish.
+Sprinkle the bread cubes with blueberries.

-- In a large bowl, combine the eggs, almond milk, cinnamon and stevia.
+- In a large bowl, combine the eggs, almond milk, cinnamon, and brown sugar substitute.
 Whisk until well combined.

 - Pour this mixture over the bread and blueberries.
 Cover the dish and refrigerate for several hours, preferably overnight.

 - When you are ready to bake, preheat the oven to 350 degrees F. Cover the dish with foil and bake for 30 minutes.
 Remove foil and continue baking for an additional 20-30 minutes or until eggs are set.